bewest/insulaudit/README.markdown

     bewest@mimsy:~/Documents/bb/diabetes/src/mock$

 # Installing insulaudit
-There is no release of insulaudit, only somewhat broken pieces of code towards establishing a tool.
+There is no official release of insulaudit, only some pieces of code towards establishing a tool.
+Pull requests welcome.

 :::

     # Download the source